spo-iitk/docs/docs/application/admin.proforma.md

 func fetchProforma(ctx, jp.ID, &oldJp)
 ```
 {: .note}

-This is done for only for publishing a notice about the change, where we require RCID of the old proforma.
+This is done only for publishing a notice about the change, where we require RCID of the old proforma.

 Mentioned in [application/db.proforma]()